snukky/wikiedits/README.md

 * Polish: [wiked-v1.0.pl.tgz](http://data.statmt.org/romang/wiked/wiked-v1.0.pl.tgz), 301 MB

 The repository also includes format conversion scripts for WikEd.
-The scripts work independently form Wiki Edits and can be found in the `bin` directory.
+The scripts work independently from Wiki Edits and can be found in the `bin` directory.

 Requirements
 ------------